 - Kingswood, Kingsway, Chester CH2 2LJ

 - Hollymere, New Grosvenor Road, Ellesmere Port CH65 2HH

 - Deva Point, Blacon Point Road, Blacon, Chester CH1 5LD

 This service consists of a range of regular semi-formal and informal (but structured) interventions between clients and various professionals working in the Neuromuscular Centre (NMC) staff team, including physiotherapists, support manager, other therapists and also with other clients in our community who have relevant, similar lived experience to share.

-In addition to these regular structured checkpoint conversations, NMC will offer residents of the Borough of Cheshire West and Chester a wide range of positive tools and opportunities.
+In addition NMC also offer residents of the Borough of Cheshire West and Chester a wide range of leisure opportunities.

 The Neuromuscular Centre - 01606 860911

 NMC offer structured activity clubs e.g. craft and woodwork clubs.